Behavioral Health & Consulting Psychology is currently accepting supervision clients.

 In North Carolina, supervision is required for one year at the post doctoral level for all psychologists as part of obtaining an unrestricted license to practice.
 Some psychologists are able to meet this supervision requirement in a formal post doctoral program.
 However, I do not know of any such formal programs in the Charlotte area.
 I am also very sympathetic to the plight of doctoral graduates in psychology, who find it difficult to obtain the required supervised experience and any relevant work in a Catch-22 dilemma.
 (They can not find work because they are not licensed at the independent level, and they can not get licensed because they can not find a work setting in which they can gain supervised experience.)
 To add insult to this injury, there is often a rather step fee charged for supervision, especially when one considers it may occur at a once a week frequency.
 This can be quite a burden when one is either stuck with this expense in perpetuity (LPA) or unable to find appropriate work due to not having an unrestricted license (LP).

-I have the 45 hours of supervision specific training requried by the Licensed Professional Counseling Board to provide supervision for LPCA practitioners.
+I hold the Approved Clincial Supervisor (ACS) certification, and I have the 45 hours of supervision specific training required by the Licensed Professional Counseling Board in North Carolina, to provide supervision for LPCA practitioners.

 If you are a psychologist - provisional status, licensed psychological associate, or licensed professional counselor associate in need of supervision at any level, but especially if you are stuck in the dilemma of needing weekly supervision, please feel free to contact me.
 I have assisted a number of early career psychologists through this trying stage of professional development.
-The goal of all supervision is to help the supervised provider obtain highest level of independence and autonomy possible.
-I currently have supervision contracts with 8 LPA's and 2 LPC-A's.
+The goal of all supervision is to help the supervised provider obtain the highest level of independence and autonomy possible.
+I currently have supervision contracts with numerous licensed professionals.

 Some types of supervision may be provided so that a professional can obtain Certification or Credentials with a specialty board or other organization.
 Such supervision must follow the rules of the organization providing the credential such as the Behavior Analysis Certification Board, but even if Training Supervision is provided by a licensed provider (unless the services are "ancillary to"), this does not allow for practice by an unlicensed provider.